-The Co-CEOs and Senior Managing Directors of KfW Capital, Dr Jörg Goschin and Alexander Thees, discuss the impact that KfW’s new subsidiary will have on the venture capital market in Germany.
+The Co-CEOs of KfW Capital, Dr Jörg Goschin and Alexander Thees, discuss the impact that KfW’s new subsidiary will have on the venture capital market in Germany.

 About Mr Goschin